lmtani/wdl2docs/src/infrastructure/rendering/templates/static/modules/README.md

-# JavaScript Modules - WDL Documentation
+# JavaScript Modules - WDL Atlas

-This directory contains the modularized JavaScript modules for the WDL documentation application.
+This directory contains the modularized JavaScript modules for the WDL Atlas application.

 ## 📁 Module Structure